Approximation Rate of the Transformer Architecture for Sequence Modeling: Approximation results

-Our aim is to approximate a target sequential relationship $\bm H$ such that each $H_t \in C(\X, \R)$ is a continuous function for $t = 1,\dots,\tau$.
-Observe that without further modifications, the transformer architecture is not capable of approximating such a general target.
-This is because each function in the transformer hypothesis space is permutation equivariant, meaning if we permute the temporal indices of the input sequence, the output sequence is permuted in the same way.
-Concretely, let us use a bijection $p$ on $\{1,\dots,\tau\}$ to represent a permutation on $\tau$ objects.
-Then, a sequence of functions $\bm H:=\set{H_t}_{t=1}^\tau$ is said to be permutation equivariant if for all bijections $p$ and inputs $\bm x\in\X$, we have $\bm H(\bm x \circ p) = \bm H(\bm x) \circ p$.
-Observe that the attention block is permutation equivariant (See \cref{appen:permute transformer}).
-Therefore, a direct application of the transformer architecture leads to permutation equivariant hypotheses, and cannot be used to approximate general sequential relationships that may not possess this symmetry.
-In real applications, adding position encoding is a popular method to eliminate permutation equivariance \cite{vaswani2017.AttentionAllYou}.
-There are various ways to encode positional information.
-For example, the simplest way is to first map $x(t)$ to a higher dimensional space and then shift each $x(t)$ by different distances.
-Mathematically, let $A\in\R^{n\times d}$ with $n > d$ and $e(t) \in \R^n$ (constant or trainable), position encodings can be written as $x(t) \mapsto A \, x(t) + e(t)$.
-For general purposes it is sufficient that the encoded input space $\X\depen{E}$ satisfies $ \X\depen{E} = \big\{\bm x: x(s) \in \I\depen{s}\subset\R^d, \text{ where $\I\depen{i}, \I\depen{j}$} \text{ are disjoint, compact$ \, \forall i,j \in \{1,\dots,\tau\}$} \big\}. $ This ensures for each input $\bm x = (x(1), \dots, x(\tau))$, all slices $x(i)$ and $x(j)$ are distinct.
-As a consequence, there are no two input sequences that are temporal permutations of each other.
-We hereafter assume a position encoding is added, allowing us to use $\X\depen{E}$ as the input space.
-This leads to the following target space of sequence relationships $ \C = \set{ \bm H : H_t \in C(\X\depen{E}, \R)}, $ for which we have the following density result.
+\paragraph{Permutation Equivariance and Position Encodings} Our objective is to approximate a target relationship $\bm H$ where each $\bm H$ belongs to $C(\X, \Y)$.
+It is important to note that without specific modifications, the Transformer inherently cannot approximate such targets due to its permutation equivariance properties.
+This property implies that permuting the temporal indices of the input sequence results in a corresponding permutation of the output sequence.
+More precisely, if $p$ denotes a bijection on $[\tau]$ representing a permutation of $\tau$ objects, a sequence of functions $\bm H$ is considered permutation equivariant if for all bijections $p$ and inputs $\bm x\in\X$, the condition $\bm H(\bm x \circ p) = \bm H(\bm x) \circ p$ holds.
+The Transformer $\bhh$ within the hypothesis space $\calH$ is indeed permutation equivariant (refer to \cref{appen: permutation equivariance} for details).
+Directly applying the Transformer, therefore, yields permutation equivariant hypotheses, which are inadequate for approximating general sequential relationships that lack this symmetry.
+In practical applications, incorporating position encodings is a widely adopted approach to counteract permutation equivariance \cite{vaswani2017.AttentionAllYou}.
+Various methods exist for embedding positional information.
+The simplest approach is fixed encoding, which involves mapping $x(t)$ to a higher-dimensional space and then offsetting each $x(t)$ by distinct distances.
+Formally, with $A\in\R^{d'\times d}$ where $d' \geq d$ and a constant or trainable $e(t) \in \R^{d'}$, position encodings can be expressed as $x(t) \mapsto A \, x(t) + e(t)$.
+For general purposes, it's sufficient for the encoded input space $\X\depen{E}$ to satisfy the following condition: